 The trail drops sharply at the road access before rising back up continuously, and it does look like a fun hike.
 Kind of.

-We had a really tough time locating the cairns on this trail though, no matter how hard we tried to stay focused.
-The thing is, the landscape on this trail is pretty much the same all around as far as you can see, so once you go off the trail, it’s really hard to regain it.
+We had a really tough time locating the cairns though, no matter how hard we tried.
+The landscape on this trail is pretty much the same all around as far as you can see, so once you go off the trail, it’s really hard to regain it.

-We decided to head back after about 20 or 30 minutes.
-It quickly became obvious that this was going to be a long and monotonous trek, and that’s without being lost consistently!
+We decided to head back after about 20 minutes.
+It quickly became obvious that this was going to be a long and monotonous trek.
+I almost felt guilty because we hardly ever abandon a hike this quickly.

 The views were nice, and the pinyon-juniper landscape gave the trail a distinctly different feel from other hikes in the park.
-But this trail wasn’t worth our effort, at least not this time…
+But this trail wasn’t worth our effort this time.